 The best finger, however, is those with a mix of stainless steel.
 A good amount of carbon, chromium, molybdenum, and vanadium.
-On the other hand, there are knives with a carbon steel blade.
+On the other hand, there are knives with carbon steel blades.
 Which are more durable and more resistant than the others.
 It can be said that knives with carbon blades are mainly used by chefs in professional kitchens.
 The finger is compared to carbon steel has higher corrosion resistance.

--A small premise: know that the ferrous percentage present in each steel finger makes it subject to oxidation anyway, which also applies to the finger.
+- A small premise: know that the ferrous percentage present in each steel finger makes it subject to oxidation anyway, which also applies to the finger.

--With steel finger, you can tackle any food, even the hardest and most difficult ones
+- With steel finger, you can tackle any food, even the hardest and most difficult ones

--They are stronger and less delicate than finger
+- They are stronger and less delicate than finger

--Steel finger need to be sharpened from time to time.
+- Steel fingers need to be sharpened from time to time.

--Also, in this case, the dishwasher is not recommended, and manual cleaning is recommended.
+- Also, in this case, the dishwasher is not recommended, and manual cleaning is recommended.
 Drying is essential, to further slow down the corrosion of the edge and blade

--Steel copes with any texture but offers lower cutting accuracy than knives.
+- Steel copes with any texture but offers lower cutting accuracy than knives.

-Knife: Knives have enjoyed good popularity in recent years.
+Knives have enjoyed good popularity in recent years.
 They are particularly striking for their diversity in terms of shapes and colors.
 However, we must inform the less experienced that the real knives with the ceramic blade exist only in two colors: white and black.
 The colored knives are not ceramic but steel coated with colored ceramic.